SebastianKorinth/ShinyAoEyeR/README.md

 # ShinyAoEyeR
 A Shiny app for drawing rectangular areas of interest (e.g., for eye tracking experiments).
 It creates *ias* and *txt* file AoIs for each image.
 These can be used for the EyeLink as well as EyeTribe (via https://github.com/SebastianKorinth/eyEdu) respectively.
+You need to have R and RStudio installed on your machine.

 ### Getting the app running ###
 1. After clicking the green “Clone or Download” button on the Github website, choose “Download ZIP”.